 If You Need Someone to Fight for You…

 At E. Stewart Jones Hacker Murphy, we fight to win – and we absolutely will not allow anyone to take advantage of you.
 If you have been accused of a crime or other misconduct, the time to retain an attorney is now.
 The more time we have to prepare your case, the more we will be able to help you.
-Fill out our online contact form to schedule a free initial consultation, or give us a call at one of our offices in Albany, Troy, Latham or Saratoga.
+Fill out our online contact form to schedule a free initial consultation, or give us a call at one of our offices in Albany, Troy, Schenectady or Saratoga.